 Or you may identify some pages which have high engagement but few pageviews, meaning that users like what they are reading but the article is not getting traffic.
 When you stumble across such articles, you can always give them a push by doing some internal promotions on your blog (like adding the post in the recommended articles section or linking to it more often from other posts) or even directing some of your advertising budget towards it, in a hope to get more external traffic.

 Usually, comments, share button clicks, and scroll tracking are tracked by events and later turned into goals and depending on how these elements are installed on the site, this can be a fairly simple and fast process or slow and complex.
-But no matter the complexity, we can always help you with it so if you need these user interactions tracked, don’t forget to contact us.
+But no matter the complexity, our Google Analytics experts can always help you with it so if you need these user interactions tracked, don’t forget to contact us.

 - Collect post author, category, main keywords and post format